 There are a host of other reasons why you should edit your photos - in fact, I wrote a whole other post about it.
 You can check out 4 Reasons You Should Be Editing Your Photos right here.

-Don’t forget too that you can download your free Lightroom workflow editing checklist rrriiiighht here:
+Don’t forget too that you can download your free Lightroom Starter Kit (which has that all important workflow editing checklist!) rrriiiighht here!

 And there we have it!
 All 7 deadly sins, and how to avoid them when editing YOUR photos.